 Here’s a list of some of the best local pizza places:

-With locations in Greenville, Clemson and Travelers Rest, this is an Upstate favorite with a simple menu philosophy: Pizza.
+Sidewall Pizza With locations in Greenville and Travelers Rest, this is an Upstate favorite with a simple menu philosophy: Pizza.
 Salad.
 Ice Cream.
 House-made dough, made-from-scratch sauces, thin crusts and even gluten-free options make Sidewall a destination for everyone.
 And their ice cream (homemade, of course) uses local milk.